-(1) it is not being presented for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation; (2) the claims, defenses, and other legal contentions therein are warranted by existing law or by a nonfrivolous argument for the extension, modification, or reversal of existing law or the establishment of new law; (3) the allegations and other factual contentions have evidentiary support or, if specifically so identified, are likely to have evidentiary support after a reasonable opportunity for further investigation or discovery; and (4) the denials of factual contentions are warranted on the evidence or, if specifically so identified, are reasonably based on a lack of information or belief.
+- (1) it is not being presented for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation; - (2) the claims, defenses, and other legal contentions therein are warranted by existing law or by a nonfrivolous argument for the extension, modification, or reversal of existing law or the establishment of new law; - (3) the allegations and other factual contentions have evidentiary support or, if specifically so identified, are likely to have evidentiary support after a reasonable opportunity for further investigation or discovery; and - (4) the denials of factual contentions are warranted on the evidence or, if specifically so identified, are reasonably based on a lack of information or belief.

 Fed.
 R. Bankr.
 P. 9011(b).
-If these provisions are violated, after notice and hearing the Court may issue appropriate sanctions.
+If these provisions are violated, a court may, after notice and hearing, issue appropriate sanctions.
 Id. at 9011(c).
 Rule 9011(c)(1)(B) states that "[o]n its own initiative, the court may enter an order describing the specific conduct that appears to violate subdivision (b) and directing an attorney, law firm, or party to show cause why it has not violated subdivision (b) with respect thereto."
-Id. at 9011(c)(1)(B).53 numerous times.
+Id. at 9011(c)(1)(B).

+As described in this Opinion, in the eight years that this bankruptcy case has been before this Court, and others, have had to rule on the issue of the Soad Wattar Trust numerous times.
 To recap in chronological order:

-As described in this Opinion, in the seven years that this bankruptcy case has been before this Court, this Court, and others, have had to rule on the issue of the Soad Wattar Trust